apache/mxnet/docs/packages/python/io.md

 >>>        prefetch_buffer=1)
 ```

 From the above code, we could find how to create a data iterator.
-First, you need to explicitly point out what kind of data(MNIST, ImageRecord etc) to be fetched.
+First, you need to explicitly point out what kind of data(MNIST, ImageRecord etc.) to be fetched.
 Then provide the options about the dataset, batching, image augmentation, multi-tread processing and prefetching.
-Our code will automatically check the validity of the params, if a compulsary param is missing, an error will occur.
+Our code will automatically check the validity of the params, if a compulsory param is missing, an error will occur.

 How To Get Data
 ---------------